The Short Answer

 Cost Component 1: Inland Transport

-Your combine needs to get from its current location to a packing and loading facility.
-Most combines ship on lowboy trailers.
+Your combine needs to get from its current location to the departure port.
+Most combines ship on lowboy trailers and follow the flatrack workflow rather than the Albion, IA 40HC packing path.

 Cost Component 2: Dismantling, Packing, and Loading